eclipse-ditto/ditto/documentation/src/main/resources/_posts/2022-11-04-live-message-conditions.md

 that should be changed by the request.

 Additionally, the authorized subject needs to have READ permission at the resource used in the specified condition.
-Given the condition from the introduction `condition=eq(attributes/location,"Wonderland")`, read access on the single attribute would be sufficient.
+Given the condition from the introduction `gt(features/carbon-monoxide-level/properties/ppm,10)`, read access on the single attribute would be sufficient.
 However, the condition can also be more complex, or include other sub-structures of the thing.
 Then of course, the authorized subject needs READ permission on all parameters of the specified condition.

 ## Examples
-The following sub-sections will show how to use conditional requests via the HTTP API, the Ditto protocol, and the Ditto Java Client.
+The following subsections will show how to use conditional requests via the HTTP API, Ditto protocol, and Ditto Java Client.

 To demonstrate the new conditional request, we assume that the following thing already exists: